svetlasyrimis/MooDivator/README.md

 # Moodifier
 ## GA Project 1

-**_Moodifier_** is a web app that generates a random CrossFit workout for the user and helps him/her to get through the intense Crossfit workout by displaying random motivational quotes using FavQs API. **_Moodifier_**'s main goal is to deliver unique user experience by generating  random empowering quotes that should encourage maximum physical performance.
+**_MooDivator_** is a web app that generates a random CrossFit workout for the user and helps him/her to get through the intense Crossfit workout by displaying random motivational quotes using FavQs API. **_Moodifier_**'s main goal is to deliver unique user experience by generating  random empowering quotes that should encourage maximum physical performance.

 ## Features:
 1. **Dropdown Select menu** to choose a type of workout.